faresherhar/rnotify/doc/CONTRIBUTING.md

 ## Environment Variables

-To run this project, you will need the `RNOTIFY_CONFIG_FILE` environment variable (Mandatory), that indicates to the configuration file full name.
+To run this project, you will need the `RNOTIFY_CONFIG_FILE` environment variable (Mandatory), it indicates the configuration file fullname.

 ## Setup Development Enviroment